-Mycobacterium tuberculosis is the organism responsible for pulmonary, spinal, and miliary tuberculosis.
+Mycobacterium tuberculosis is the organism responsible for pulmonary, spinal, and miliary TB.

-- 15. Bacteria that require oxygen for growth are typically known as: - a. aerobes.
+- 15. Bacteria that require oxygen for growth are typically known as

-c. anaerobes.
+- a. aerobes.

-b. airborne.
+- b. airborne.

+- c. anaerobes.

-d. autotrophs.
+- d. autotrophs.

 Aerobes require oxygen for life.
 Airborne refers to the method of transmission of infectious diseases.
 Anaerobes can grow and live without oxygen, and autotrophs require simple inorganic nutrients to sustain themselves.